-To educate individuals, companies, schools & organizations on how their environmental footprint impacts their community and the world by participating in Save Our Beach environmental field trips, beach & riverbed cleanups and team building activities.
+To educate individuals, companies, schools & organizations on how their environmental footprint impacts their community and the world by participating in Save Our Beach beach cleanups and team building activities.

 Save Our Beach could not exist without your help.
-Thousands of Volunteers picking up trash from our beaches has made quite an impact.
-But it also takes money.
-Telephones, paper, printing, transportation, permits, all kinds of things just seem to require a bit of cash on hand.
+Thousands of volunteers picking up trash from our beaches has made quite an impact, but it also takes money to run a non-profit organization.
+Permits, insurance, paper, printing, email/internet service, website design/maintenance, pickers, gloves, bags; all kinds of things just seem to require a bit of cash on hand.